JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-9.png)

 The polygon functions are designed to work with simple, non-overlapping and non-self-intersecting polygons.
 Even then, there are edge cases and situations where things don't always work as well as they might.
-Luxor is "for simple graphics"!
+Luxor is, for the present, "for simple graphics"!